Sanofi Future Female Leader Scholarships awarded to two UCD students

 Introduced on a pilot basis in 2018, the scholarships are promoted by Sanofi to encourage greater female participation in professional disciplines where women are traditionally under-represented.

 Kerry native Niamh O’Connell is a Bord na Gaeilge UCD Scholar, a Naughton Foundation Scholar and the Competition & Skills Officer of the UCD Surf Club.
-During the summer, she will complete a four-week placement in Tanzania with UCD VO where she will be teaching basic computer skills to teachers and secondary school students.
+During the summer, she will complete a four-week placement in Tanzania where she will be teaching basic computer skills to teachers and secondary school students.

 As recipients of Sanofi Future Female Leader Scholarships, both students will receive an annual scholarship allowance of €3,000 each; mentoring from a senior leader at Sanofi Waterford; a paid summer placement and – where their course provides for it – a paid internship.
 They will also be eligible for fast-track applications to the company’s graduate programme.